mikewoodld/TheatricalPrevisContest/README.md

 # TheatricalPrevisContest
 http://www.mikewoodld.com/contest

-Please note: the Windows version of the Capture Presentation File will be posted ASAP - probably within 24 hours.
-My apologies, there was a last minute problem and I'm working to get it resolved.
-The MacOS version is available now.

 On Monday, May 18th, I'll be going live on YouTube at 1:00pm EDT to do a walkthrough of the Capture file, explaining how the DMX-controlled scenery and masking works, and answering any questions that you might have.
 That video will be available within a couple hours of the live stream if you miss it. https://www.youtube.com/watch?v=eoWK0SctDV4

 I also still owe everyone the scoring rubric that judges will be using - that'll be here very soon.